mnewberry/dotfiles/notion/README.md

 notion keybindings and austere look
 ===================================

+I strongly prefer the logic of this keybinding scheme to the default:

+To move between visible objects, alt + direction.
+To move from a visible to an invisible object, alt + shift + same.

-The idea behind the key bindings is that movement between frames is with alt + vim keys \[hjl\] (k is still the ion metakey).
-Movement between objects within a frame is alt + shift + \[hl\].
-Alt + shift + tab cycles workspaces.
+Thus, movement between frames is with alt + vim keys \[hjl\] (k is still the ion metakey), and movement between objects within a frame is alt + shift + \[hl\]. alt + tab cycles between screens, and alt + shift + tab cycles workspaces.

-Mnemonic: The movement keys with shift change what is visible, the movement keys without shift just change focus.
-Alt + tab by itself used to switch between monitors in a multi-screen X configuration, before the xrandr days.
-The rest of the bindings should be similar to ion2.
+The rest of the bindings should be roughly similar to ion2.